Shoshone Lake Solo Canoe Camping

 Ten Years on the Wish List

-I added Shoshone Lake to my wish list in 2011 when I worked in the Canyon Village restaurant.
-It was the summer before my sophmore year in college.
-My new friends and I hiked 120+ miles of Yellowstone that summer.
-We explored Bunsen Peak, Mount Washburn, Seven-Mile Hole, Fairy Falls, Elephant Back (in the snow), the Canyon rim, all the major geyer basin trails, Lamar Valley on an overnight, etc.
+I added Shoshone Lake to my wish list in 2011.
+I worked in Yellowstone's Canyon Village restaurant between my freshman and sophmore years at SUNY Geneseo.
+My new friends and I hiked 120+ miles in the Park.
+We explored Bunsen Peak, Mount Washburn, Seven-Mile Hole, Fairy Falls, Elephant Back (in the snow), the Canyon Rim, all the major geyer basin trails, Lamar Valley, etc.

-After a morning shift at the restaurant, I stopped by the backcountry office to brainstorm trek ideas.
+After a morning shift, I stopped by the backcountry office to brainstorm treks.
 The backcountry ranger had two recommendations: Heart Lake with an ascent of Mt.
 Sheridan and Shoshone Lake.
-By the end of the summer, we crossed off Heart Lake / Mt.
-Sheridan, but Shoshone slipped away.
-It's been on my list ever since.
+By the end of the summer, we crossed off Heart Lake and Mt.
+Sheridan.
+Shoshone slipped away and has been on my wish list since.

 Yellowstone's a massive park.
-At 2.2 million acres it's larger than Delaware and Rhode Island combined.
+At 2.2 million acres, it's larger than Delaware and Rhode Island combined.
 With almost 5 million visitors in 2021, Yellowstone's also one of the busiest.
-Crowds at Old Faithful and Grand Prismatic can make it feel like Disney World.
-Backcountry treks are the best way to find solitude with the Park's wildlife, thermal features and unique topography.
+Crowds at Old Faithful and Grand Prismatic can make the Park feel like Disney World.
+Backcountry treks are the only path to solitude with Yellowstone's wildlife, thermal features and unique topography.

 Shoshone Lake is the largest backcountry lake in the Lower 48, accessed only by foot or canoe via Lewis Lake.
-Shoshone features a backcountry geyser basin on its far west bank and about 20 campsites.
+Shoshone features a backcountry geyser basin on its far west bank and ~20 campsites.
 Wildlife is sparse compared to Hayden and Lamar Valleys.

-Shoshone was barren of fish until a 1890, when Park lodges introduced brown and lake trout.
-Those lodges ran commercial fishing operations for visitor dining via an access road, long since reclaimed by forest.
-Absent a native trout species, Shoshone's one of the few bodies of water without lake trout elimination efforts.
+Shoshone was barren of fish until 1890, when Park lodges introduced brown and lake trout.
+Those lodges ran commercial fishing operations via an access road, long since reclaimed by lodgepole pines.
+Lacking a native trout species, Shoshone is one of the few bodies of water in Yellowstone free from lake trout elimination efforts.

-Fun fact: The Greater Yellowstone Ecosystem spans 12-22 million acres (depending on your definition).
-It spans three states—Wyoming, Idaho and Montana—and consists of Grand Teton National Park, five national forests, three national wildlife refuges, BLM holdings, state/private/tribal lands, and of course, Yellowstone National Park.
+Fun fact: The Greater Yellowstone Ecosystem spans 22 million acres across three states – Wyoming, Idaho and Montana.
+It consists of Grand Teton National Park, five national forests, three national wildlife refuges, BLM holdings, state / private / tribal lands, and of course, Yellowstone National Park.

 Trip Planning